Kemen: Legend of The Void Walker

 "I would have if not been for the screams coming from here.
 It was a clever trick to try and lure me away and I didn't expect the captain of the guard to rebel and attack the prince.
 I feel like a fool for almost falling for it."

 "Damn...
 I can't fight Malic now, not in my condition."
 Guyles whispers to himself.
 In a desperate state Guyles throws his sword towards the prince, Malic quickly defends against the attack but then Guyles reaches for a small sphere in his pocket and throws it at the ground.
 A blinding flash of light emits from it, blinding Malic, Valdamar and Gwindor.
 When they regain there vision Guyles was no where to be seen.
-Malic quickly prepared to receive an attack but then they hear Guyles voice.
-"You may have stopped me this time but their will always be other opportunity's.
-You're just one man Malic, you won't always be there...
-HAHAHAHA" Malic stays on guard until he feels Guyles presence disappear.
+Malic quickly prepared to receive an attack but none came.
+Even so he stayed on guard until he felt Guyles' presence disappear.

 Malic relaxes and turns to see if the prince had any injuries.
 "My prince are you al..." but before he could finish his sentence, Gildor bumps into him and collapses.
 Valdamar and Gwindor regain there senses after a few moments and rush towards Gildor.